Photoediting and

 I also did the web authoring work for Farrell Piano of Tampa, Florida.
 The owner of the site took almost all of the pictures with his digital camera, and I did all of the photoediting work.
 Note that the web site is not yet completed, pending the owner's providing a couple of requested photos and some descriptive text.

-I hope you enjoy visiting these web sites and browsing their contents.
 Please contact me to discuss how Graphic Fusion can meet your photography and photoediting needs.

 Sarah Fox,